Skip to main content

 We will discuss realistic expectations, potential risks, and what to do next if symptoms return or do not improve.

-Hydrodistension for frozen shoulder
+Hydrodistension for Frozen Shoulder

 In selected cases of frozen shoulder (adhesive capsulitis), we may offer ultrasound-guided hydrodistension.
 This involves injecting fluid into the shoulder joint to help stretch the joint capsule and improve movement.